uds-helms/ProPores2/README.md

 propores.exe pore-id axis-trace gate-open -i input/1EA5_R.pdb -o output --name example -b 0.5 --skip-hard-gates
 ```

-## Step 2: Running PROPORES via the Graphical User Interface
+## Step 2: Running ProPores2 via the Graphical User Interface
-PROPORES 2.0 comes with a graphical user interface that can be used instead of the command line.
-After installing PROPORES as described in Step 1, the user interface can be opened as follows:
+ProPores2 comes with a graphical user interface that can be used instead of the command line.
+After installing ProPores2 as described in Step 1, the user interface can be opened as follows:

 ### Windows 7 and 10
 Double-click on `ProporesGUI_32.exe` or `ProporesGUI_64.exe` depending on whether you have a 32-bit or 64-bit Windows version.
 If in doubt, select the 32-bit version.

 ### MacOS and Linux
-Open the terminal and navigate to the PROPORES folder with the `propores` executable.
+Open the terminal and navigate to the ProPores2 folder with the `propores` executable.
 Run
 ```
 python3 propores_gui.py
 ```

 ### Avoiding Errors
 Make sure that `ProporesGUI_32.exe`, `ProporesGUI_64.exe` or `propores_gui.py` are in the same folder as the `config.yaml` file and the `src` folder, otherwise the user interface will not open.
-Check if the automatically detected path to the PROPORES executable is correct, otherwise set it manually under `General → PROPORES executable`.
+Check if the automatically detected path to the ProPores2 executable is correct, otherwise set it manually under `General → ProPores executable`.

 ## Attribution
 The approach was designed by Po-Hsien Lee and published as:

 >Lee, PH, Helms, V (2012).
 Identifying continuous pores in protein structures with PROPORES by computational repositioning of gating residues.
 Proteins, 80, 2:421-32. https://www.ncbi.nlm.nih.gov/pubmed/22095919

 The original version was implemented by Po-Hsien Lee (2011) in Perl.
-PROPORES 2.0 is a faster and more memory-efficient C++ implementation by Markus Hollander and Moomal Aziz.
+ProPores2 is a faster and more memory-efficient C++ implementation by Markus Hollander and Moomal Aziz.